 He was flabbergasted.
 This couldn’t have been the same horrible, evil man he had seen in Mountainville sanitarium.
 “Why?” was all he could think to ask at this strange news.

 “Because,” she put a hand to her mouth, suppressing another sob.
 “He knew he would not live to see Luna born.
 He knew I would need you.”

 Jim started to feel as if he had not asked enough questions before running off half-cocked to Mountainville.
 He had just never imagined – especially after meeting Loki Whoticore face-to-face and talking to him – that the man would have been capable of that much compassion.

 By now he was tiring, his anger wearing on him more than usual.
 It was a moment before he spoke again, this time more kindly.
-“Is that what you’re going to call her?”
+“So you’ve settled on calling her Luna?”